-The EPLF and TPLF were strengthened because they organized other gossa-based parties and infiltrated pan-Ethiopian organizations to weaken and render them harmless.
-The central effort of all gossa-based parties was to implement the theme of the EPLF, which invented an oppressor nation within Ethiopia, the Amhara.
-The solution they thought was to rise against the oppressor nation, and resolve the so-called Question of Nations and Nationalities (QNN - See Appendix 18 for details).
+The EPLF and TPLF were strengthened because Ethiopians in other parts of Ethiopia were struggling initially to overthrow a monarch and then the succeeding military junta.
+Unfortunately, the central theme they used for overthrowing the monarch invented an oppressor nation within Ethiopia, the Amhara, and the solution they thought was to wage war against the oppressor nation, and resolve the so-called Question of Nations and Nationalities (QNN).
+See Appendix 5 for details.
+The solution sought to resolve an invented problem resulted in divided Ethiopians into ethnic-based parties, and helped the EPLF and TPLF to ascend to power.

-By 1991 both the EPLF and TPLF ascend to power, and the TPLF give Ethiopian maritime and coastal regions as the domain of the EPLF by 1991.